mdtanker/invert4geom/docs/install.md

 ```

 ```
-mamba create --name invert4geom antarctic-plots python=3.11
+mamba create --name invert4geom polartoolkit python=3.11
 ```

-The package `antarctic-plots` provides several useful functions used in
+The package `polartoolkit` provides several useful functions used in
 `invert4geom`.
-Since `antarctic-plots` has several dependencies that can't be
+Since `polartoolkit` has several dependencies that can't be
 install with `pip` (mostly `pygmt`), it is easiest to install with `conda`.

 activate the environment and use `pip` to install `invert4geom`: